List of Great Old Ones: Eihort

+Eihort lives within a network of tunnels deep beneath the Severn Valley, in England.
+It appears as a "bloated blanched oval, supported on a myriad of fleshless legs" with eyes continuously forming in its gelatinous body.
+When it captures a human, it offers the captive a "bargain".
+If the captive refuses, Eihort rams the victim violently to death.
+If the captive accepts the offer, the horror implants its immature "brood" inside the victim's body.
+The brood will eventually mature, and kill their host.
+According to the Revelations of Gla'aki, after the fall of humanity, Eihort's brood will be born into light.

+"Ei" and "Hort" are nouns of the modern German language, "Ei" meaning "egg" and "Hort" meaning "hoard".

 G

 Gloon

 Gloon first appeared in H.P.
 Lovecraft's short story "The Temple" as a Dionysian statue.
 Whether Lovecraft intended the statue to be anything other than the centerpiece of a piece of weird fiction is debatable.
 In 2004, Chaosium released an expanded bestiary to the Mythos which included the entity of Gloon, attributing some non-canonical eldritch and limacine attributes to the entity, a counterpoint to its outwardly pleasing and homoerotic aesthetic.
 Author Molly Tanzer's novelette "The Infernal History of the Ivybridge Twins" expanded upon Gloon's cult and mythology.